vaishdho1/Model-Serving-System/README.md

 ```

 Notes
 - These scripts assume an AWS environment.
-If your account or network layout differs, update the IDs/regions in the deployment scripts before running.
 - When a local, non‑AWS bootstrap flow is available, it will be documented here.

 ## Using the API